There are special rules for personal information held on public registers.

 The only exemption to this general rule is if the Attorney General makes a regulation or a privacy code of practice.

-For example the public registers held by Land and Property Information (previously known as the Land Titles Office) have been excluded from the public register provisions by regulation, and Privacy Codes of Practice have also been approved to modify the public register provisions for some registers, particularly in relation to local councils.
+For example the public registers held by NSW Land Registry Services (previously Land and Property Information) have been excluded from the public register provisions by regulation, and Privacy Codes of Practice have also been approved to modify the public register provisions for some registers, particularly in relation to local councils.

 When can information be withheld from a public register?